zephyrproject-rtos/zephyr/doc/kernel/overview/application_fundamentals.rst

   are used; if no existing values are provided, the kernel's default configuration values are used.

-  A microkernel application typically provides an additional microkernel definitions (MDEF) file (:file:`.mdef`) that defines all of the system's public microkernel objects.
+  A microkernel application typically provides an additional :abbr:`MDEF (Microkernel Definitions File)` under the extension :file:`.mdef`.
+This file defines all of the system's public microkernel objects.
 This file is not used with a nanokernel-only application.

 * Makefile